How to Get the First Customers to Startups: a Proven Get-to-Market Guide

 Special comment: Go to Product Hunt with the almost fully-functioning product.
 If it is 'a bit better than an MVP', then take time to advance it.

 The guide on how to launch on Product Hunt is a good point of reference.
 Definitely, you should play the game by the rules.
-But make sure you check other case studies of the successful launches.
+But make sure you check other case studies of successful launches.
 And don't miss your competitors’ Product Hunt pages too.
 Never underestimate the competition.

 Why does business fail to get the first customer?